Film Development & Scanning at Nice: A Complete Guide 2025

 Scan Quality (2K or 4K)

-The order sheet indicates whether the film should be scanned at 2K or 4K resolution, allowing the scanning technician to the film accordingly.
-Read more about our scan quality here
+The order sheet indicates whether the film should be scanned at 2K or 4K resolution which requires manually adjusting output settings prior to scanning your roll.
+Read more about our scan quality options here

 Special Film Processing Instructions